 Replace the countertop

 Not all worktops are created equal -or are priced the same, but for low-budget installation, you will never go wrong with laminate or faux marble.
 Faux wood is a great choice too, it is a classic design that won’t get out of fashion for ages.
-These are low-budget countertops that are varnished just like their premium counterparts.
-For example, Faux wood
+These are low-budget countertops that are varnished just like their premium counterparts like quartz and granite

 While a custom countertop design will cost you thousands of dollars to buy and install, a simple low-budget countertop, won’t cost more than $1000.
 It is probably not going to boost your house’s value but will do wonders for your kitchen in the short term.